BalytskyiJaroslaw/RamanOpenSet/README.md

-# Data for Raman spectroscopy in open set learning
+# Raman spectroscopy in open set learning
+The "Summary" Jupyter notebooks contain the code.